Linda A. Livingstone, Ph.D.

 Dr. Livingstone is a strong voice for the role of faith-based institutions in American higher education.
 She is a scholar and extensively published author in the areas of organizational behavior, leadership and creativity.
 Dr. Livingstone has set the University on a course that integrates academic, teaching and research excellence with an uncompromising Christian identity and positions the University to have a transformative impact on our students, on higher education and the world.

-Explore a series of conversations hosted by President Linda A. Livingstone, Ph.D., that examine issues of importance to the campus community and beyond.
-Ranging from panel discussions and dialogues to roundtable sessions and other formats, these events address the challenges and opportunities facing higher education and American civic life today.
+Conversations hosted by President Linda A. Livingstone, Ph.D., examine issues of importance to the campus community and beyond.
+From panel discussions and dialogues to roundtable sessions, these events address challenges and opportunities facing higher education and American civic life.

 From the President